micmejia/bible-dump/AMPC/Deuteronomy/Deut 28.md

-And you shall be [^a]left few in number, whereas you had been as the stars of the heavens for multitude, because you would not obey the voice of the Lord your God.
+And you shall be left few in number, whereas you had been as the stars of the heavens for multitude, because you would not obey the voice of the Lord your God.